godaddy/exemplar/README.md

 ### Publishing

-The publishing is automated using the `mono` command as well, it ensures that following happens in the correct order, and format so we can still correctly track individual publishes in our `git tags`:
+The publishing is automated using the `lerna` command as well, it ensures that following happens in the correct order, and format so we can still correctly track individual publishes in our `git tags`: